 Do Not Send Docs to Department

-You can check your status through the application system OR please contact Annette Clark, firstname.lastname@example.org
+You can check your status through the application system OR please contact Joyce Kane, firstname.lastname@example.org.

 No, we do not.
 In the past, officials at the College and University level have asked the Department to start a PhD program.
 While the Department appreciates that the administration has such a complimentary view of the Philosophy faculty, we feel that there is already an over-supply of philosophy PhD programs and have chosen to focus on our MA program.